A Bed and Breakfast in Scottish Borders

 Harestanes Woodland Centre on the Monteviot Estate is also about 4 miles away.
 It is on St Cuthberts Way long distance footpath, part of Deer Street Roman Road.

 The Scottish Borders is specially blessed with small towns - Kelso, Melrose, Jedburgh, Dryburgh, each with a ruined abbey: also several stately homes open to the public – Mellerstane, Floors Castle, Mertoun House, Sir Walter Scott’s home Abbotsford, Bowhill, and more.
-The Romans first came to the Borders and left their mark on the Eildon Hills and Pennymuit, and earlier still the ancient Brittons settled in the Cheviots at Wodenlaw.
+The Romans first came to the Borders and left their mark on the Eildon Hills and Pennymuir, and earlier still the ancient Brittons settled in the Cheviots at Wodenlaw.

 You will surely enjoy your stay here.